XSnow/bowtie_coq/README.md

 # Distributing Intersection and Union Types with Splits and Duality (Artifact)

+SplitSubtyping
+Xuejing Huang 2021
+Distributed under the terms of [the GPL-v3 license](./LICENSE)

 - [impl/](./impl) for the Haskell implementation
 - [coq/](./coq) for the Coq formalization
 - [spec/](./spec) for the Ott specification (that is used to generate the syntax